 Co-founded by Chairman Robert A.G.
 Monks and CEO Richard A. Bennett, ValueEdge Advisors also includes Vice Chair Nell Minow, Senior Research Associate John P.M.
 Higgins, and Research Associate Kimberly Gladman.
 Our governance professionals have had leading roles in founding, owning, and successfully managing proxy advisory firms, activist investment funds, ESG research companies, and governance consultancies, as well as personal experience as directors and officers of public and private companies.
 ValueEdge Advisors also have extensive experience in politics and policymaking, including serving in senior elected and appointed positions in government.

-We encourage you to follow us on Twitter @ValueEdgeAdvsrs and to visit our website at www.valueedgeadvisors.com, where we post frequently about unfolding events, news items, and emerging trends.
+We encourage you to follow us on Twitter @valueedgeadvsrs and to visit our blog at www.valueedgeadvisors.com where we post frequently about unfolding events, news items, and emerging trends.